Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Background and motivation

-In the absence of labeled information, these sets are confined to containing consistent samples within each graph view.
-Essentially, the positive set is formed by pairing embeddings in the two augmented graph views that align with the same node.
-Therefore, $P=1$ and $\mathcal{P}(v_t^{(i)})=\{ v_p^{(j)} \}$, where $v_p^{(j)}$ in view $j$ corresponds to $v_t^{(i)}$ in view $i$.
-If corresponding nodes are in the same order in two views, then $t = p$.
-Additionally, all incongruent samples in each view $j$ are categorized as negative samples, $\mathcal{Q}(v_t^{(i)})=\{ v_q^{(j)} \}_{q=1, q \neq t}^{N-1}$.

 Considering the ground truth, positive/negative pairs demonstrate semantic congruence/incongruence, particularly in relation to shared labels with the anchor.
 These pairs encompass samples affiliated with either the same class (positive) or different classes (negative).
-However, in the absence of labeled information, numerous incongruent nodes are false negative because they have the potential to be semantically similar to the anchor node, as demonstrated in \cite{Xia2021ProGCLRH}, but are instead categorized as negative pairs.
+Nevertheless, in the absence of labeled information, numerous incongruent nodes are inevitably categorized as false negatives, even when they may share semantic similarities with the anchor node \cite{Xia2021ProGCLRH}.

 This misalignment of the negative pairs adversely affects the learning process due to its inadvertent impact on the loss function.
-Consider the contrastive loss function \ref{eq_co_loss} for each anchor node $v_t^{(i)}$.
-The objective is to minimize the distance between embeddings of positive pair $\{v_t^{(i)},v_t^{(i)}\}$ and simultaneously maximize the distance between embeddings of negative pairs $\{ v_t^{(i)},v_q^{(j)}\}_{q=1,q\neq t}^{N-1}$:
+Consider the InfoNCE contrastive loss function \cite{Oord2018} for each anchor node $v_t^{(i)}$.
+The objective is to minimize the distance between embeddings of positive pair $\{v_t^{(i)},v_t^{(j)}\}$ and simultaneously maximize the distance between embeddings of negative pairs $\{ v_t^{(i)},v_q^{(j)}\}_{q=1,q\neq t}^{N-1}$:

 Misalignment in negative pairs $\{v_t^{(i)},v_k^{(j)}\}$ detrimentally impacts the learning process by introducing errors in the loss computation.
 The misalignment leads to an undesired increase in the loss, hindering the optimization process.
 Specifically, the GCL model increases the distance between misaligned negative pairs, and inadvertently separates semantically similar samples, leading to a degradation of overall performance.